 Sound good to you?
 If so, I’d love to hear back from you, if you make this dish and if you liked it, or even if you made changes that you preferred.
-YOU KNOW, Gentle Reader, that I’m a hack in the kitchen and I learn just as much from you as you learn from me!
+YOU KNOW, gentle reader, that I’m a hack in the kitchen and I learn just as much from you as you learn from me!

+If you made it this far, could I ask a favor?
 A comment and/or a share would be a great way to let me know that you got value from this blog post.
 And thank you, I appreciate it, and you–-natch’–-are my favorite! 🙂

 - So Much to Love (and alas, to leave) in Ohio